cran-task-views/CausalInference/CausalInference.md

 Some of the above mentioned packages can also be used for heterogeneous treatment effect (HTE) estimation.

--   *Bayesian approaches* for individual causal effect estimation are available in `r pkg("bartCause")` (based on Bayesian Additive Regression Trees).
+-   *Bayesian approaches* for heterogeneous causal effect estimation are available in `r pkg("bartCause")` (based on Bayesian Additive Regression Trees) and `r pkg("stochtree")` (which implements the Bayesian Causal Forest method, based on Bayesian Additive Regression Trees).
 -   *Fisherian approaches* for an omnibus test of heterogeneity and decomposition of overall treatment effect heterogeneity into a systematic component explained by covariates and an idiosyncratic component is implemented in `r pkg("hettx")`.
 -   *Efficacious treatment or population subset selection* exploiting treatment effect heterogeneity is implemented in